Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

 Managing difficult staff is one of the biggest challenges you will face as an employer.
 They can disrupt the working environment which is detrimental to your business.
 Poor workplace culture guarantees a poorly performing business in the long run.
 As the business owner, it is your responsibility to produce the right culture and constantly address, refine and refresh it.

 Fundamental to getting the right culture and dealing with difficult staff is knowing that it is a partnership, not an ‘us and them’ attitude that will transform the environment.

 Handling difficult staff is more of an ‘art’ than a set of strict rules.
 Here are some key methods which can be applied across all situations:

-Is this issue a short-term challenge (less than 3 months)?
+Is this issue a short-term challenge which has been going on for less than three months?
 If yes, what has changed in their work ecology?
 Ask if there is another person involved or are there passive aggressive hidden behaviours going on?
 Are there personal issues that are contributing?
 Has their work load or requirements changed?
 It may be more than one issue.
 A gentle enquiry process of listening and asking quality questions will reveal the answer without undue pressure.